 Matthew Querée – Reports no disclosures

-Matthias Walter - – Reports no disclosures
+Matthias Walter – Reports no disclosures

 T.E.
 Nightingale and A.V.
 Krassioukov have previously received funding and/or are waiting for decisions on pertinent pending grants from cannabis industry sponsors (Canopy Growth Corporation Ltd and Tetra Bio-Pharma Inc).

-The authors declare no specific funding for this Views and Reviews article.
+The authors declare no specific funding for this systematic review.

 8. Acknowledgments: Dr. Krassioukov’s laboratory is supported by funds from the Canadian Institute for Health Research, Heart and Stroke Foundation, Canadian Foundation for Innovation and the Craig H. Neilsen Foundation.
 Emmanuel Tse was a recipient of the 2019 Florence E. Heighway Summer Research Award provided by the UBC Faculty of Medicine.
 Dr. Nightingale is supported by a 2018-2020 Michael Smith Foundation for Health Research Trainee Award, in conjunction with the International Collaboration on Repair Discoveries.
 Dr. Walter was supported by a 2017-2019 Michael Smith Foundation for Health Research Trainee Award, in partnership with the Rick Hansen Foundation.
 We would like to acknowledge other members of the Spinal Cord Injury Research Evidence (SCIRE) Team for their support with literature searching and study appraisals.
+Special thanks to Adam Mesa of ICORD for his work on the graphical abstract.

 9. References